ashwinvis/ashwinvis.github.io/content/2021-08-30-domain-name.md

 **TLDR;** The URL of this website would soon be [fluid.quest][blog]

-Today, the thirtieth day of August 2021, as rain continue to shower on Stockholm nearly every day, I dedicated a few days on the hunt for a succinct domain name.
+Today, on the thirtieth day of August 2021, as rain continue to shower on Stockholm nearly every day, marks the end of my hunt for a succinct domain name.
 For a long time, I was not convinced to spend a good handful of money on a virtual asset.
+That changed recently.

 After jumping ships from Blogger, to WordPress, to Tumblr and finally to [GitHub][GitHub] pages using Pelican static-site generator, I thought I was